UK Facts | United Kingdom

 Useful Resources for UK Facts:

-This UK facts page was last updated on 10 February 2020.
+This UK facts page was last updated on 12 May 2020.
+Many Thanks to Jane for the suggested corrections!

 - UK Government.
 "The UK has left the EU - The Transition Period." gov.uk.
 Last accessed 10 February 2020